 And so, that would be our selection of the best horror games similar to Amnesia: The Dark Descent.
 All things considered, Amnesia is a rather unique experience and we feel that only the few other titles developed by Frictional Games truly give off proper Amnesia vibes, but as you can see, there are quite a few horror games out there that are similar to Amnesia in one way or another.

 So, until the sequel, Amnesia: Rebirth, drops in late 2020, you can warm up with some of the titles listed here.
-Naturally, there are a ton of good horror games out there, so if we have skipped any of your favorites, let us know in the comments and we’ll see about adding them to the list in the near future!
+Naturally, there are a ton of good horror games out there, and even more games will be released, so be sure to check back from time to time!